miroapp/app-examples/sample-app/README.md

 7. Configure web-plugin — set iframe url in App settings
 8. Explore it

+Note: remove comments and ' from the .env file before trying to run this sample or it will add them into the Oath call and it will display "application not found" page

 ### How it works

 `app.js` is the entry point